Crisp Sweet Pickle Recipe was first seen on Grumpy's Honeybunch as Nanny's 7 Day Sweet Pickles where I am an author.

 (Please refer to the recipe card for complete instructions)

 You will need a gallon sized, food safe jar for fermenting the pickles.
 Place the cucumber slices in the jar and cover in boiling water.
-Next, they will sit undisturbed for 24 hours.
+They will sit undisturbed for 24 hours.
 You can cover the pickles but they do not have to be sealed shut tight.
 This is mainly to protect anything from getting in the jar.

-On the second day, drain the water on the cucumbers and cover them with fresh boiling water.
+On the second day, drain the water on the cucumbers and cover them with salt and fresh boiling water.
 Next, on the third day, add the powdered alum to the cucumbers before adding the boiling water.
 The powdered alum is to help keep the pickles crisp and if it is skipped, your pickles will not be as crispy as they would be with it.

 On the fourth day, drain the pickles and add the spice packet to the jar.
 Next, bring the cider vinegar and pour it over the cucumbers.
 After they are covered with vinegar, they will sit undisturbed until the seventh day!

 On the last day, the pickles are drained and pickling spices are removed.
 Reserve the pickling vinegar to cover the pickles in the jar at the end of the process.

 Transfer the pickles to a large non-reactive (no metal) mixing bowl stir in the sugar.
 The sugar and pickle mixture will sit undisturbed for 2 hours.
 During this time, the sugar will dissolve and there will be a little syrup in the bowl with the pickles.